userfrosting/learn/06.sprinkles/03.recipe/docs.md

 Returns the path of the Sprinkle.

-For example, if your recipe is in `app/src/YourSprinkle.php` :
+For example, if your recipe is in `app/src/YourSprinkle.php` and your Sprinkle structure looks like this...

 ```
 ├── app/